datacarpentry/sql-socialsci/episodes/06-aggregation.md

 ## The `Distinct` keyword

-For the SN7577 table the **allowable** values in many of the columns are listed in the  [SN7577](../xxx/audit_of_political_engagement_11_ukda_data_dictionary.rtf) document.
+For the SN7577 table the **allowable** values in many of the columns are listed in the  [SN7577](../xxx/audit_of_political_engagement_11_ukda_data_dictionary.rtf) data dictionary document.
 But this doesn't mean that they all actually appear in the data.

 To obtain a list of umique values in a particular column you can use the `Distinct` keyword.
 We will use the text version of the SN7577 table for these examples.

-For Q1 `How would you vote if there were a General Election tomorrow?` there are 11 possibilities listed and another (-1) for a missing value.
+For Q1 `How would you vote if there were a General Election tomorrow?` there are 11 possibilities listed and potentially another (-1) for a missing value.

 To find out which values are in the data we can use the query;